-Prior research have studied roleplay ASMRs as a primary type [35, 41, 65, 68, 71].
-However, our findings suggest that more than 70% of videos in our data do not have roleplay scenarios.
-Also, in contrast to the wide use of social attraction and spatial proximity, most ASMRtists' videos do not use task attractions to elicit ASMR experiences.
+ASMRtists' videos do not use task attractions to forge ASMR experiences.
 Only around 40% of videos in our dataset have identifiable tasks and goals.
 These numbers indicate that intentional ASMR videos are not limited to roleplays; future work should include the diverse non-roleplays and taskless videos when examining ASMR performance and effects.
 Videos with tasks include the performance of various physical treatments, eating a large quantities of food, and displaying mundane activities such as playing cards or putting on makeup.
 Taskless videos can involve casual chatting or object or mic manipulation without showing the performer.
 The infrequent appearance in videos of purposeful tasks implies that ASMR effects do not require attention or real acts of care to take place.
 Therefore, many ASMRtists choose not to demonstrate abilities by completing tasks or making clear storylines, but instead remain focused exclusively on the production of triggering effects.
-The analysis of viewer comments further reveals that eating/drinking videos and videos without tasks or roleplays are associated with viewers'
+The analysis of viewer comments further reveals that eating/drinking videos and videos without tasks or roleplays are associated with viewers' comments about the body and perceptual processes, indicating that these videos are prone to trigger bodily and perceptual experiences.

-comments about the body and perceptual processes, indicating that these videos are prone to trigger bodily and perceptual experiences.
+Activities of "tasklessness" in ASMR videos don't particularly care about addressing viewers, adopting a stance of calculated indifference, and this disinvested attitude may be more likely to cause

-Although personal attention, care, and intimacy are common elicitors of ASMR [3], our findings suggest many ASMRtists also adopt the "taskless" activities in ASMR videos.
-Those videos don't particularly care about addressing viewers, adopting a stance of calculated indifference, and this disinvested attitude is designed to induce ASMR feelings.
-Therefore, videos that does not require close attention except for observing peaceful and repetitive activities videos such as crafting process demonstrations, instructions for applying makeups or skincare, and tutorials on organizing everyday objects - may consider employing ASMR effects.
+ASMR feelings [3].
+Therefore, any form of videos that does not require close attention except for observing peaceful and repetitive activities - videos such as crafting process demonstrations, instructions for applying makeups or skincare, and tutorials on organizing everyday objects - may consider employing ASMR effects.
 Prior research suggested that ASMR is an ambient sensory effect in YouTube study-with-me videos [37].
-Videos like these can potentially reduce the human presence and intentionally make tingling sounds in the background to trigger ASMR feelings.
-However, videos that include slow and dull tasks may evoke ASMR feelings unintentionally and could make viewers lose focus and feel sleepy.
+Videos like these may reduce the human presence and intentionally make tingling sounds in the background to trigger ASMR feelings.
+However, videos that include slow and dull tasks may cause ASMR feelings by accident and could make viewers lose focus and feel sleepy.
 In those cases, ASMR may need to be avoided if the video is geared toward learning and requires attention.
 Designers may also consider conveying sensoryrich experiences through Mukbang ASMR or sound-focused ASMR.
 Watching food-eating videos has shown benefits to mitigate homesickness [30].
 People watch Mukbang videos to gain multi-sensory immersion and "commensality."
-[4] ASMR can be a sensory experience incorporated in human-food interaction [15, 68].
-Interaction designers can induce ASMR experiences by mouth and mic sounds to augment sensory pleasure.
+[4] ASMR can be a sensory experience incorporated in human-food interaction [15, 69].
+Interaction designers can generate ASMR experiences by mouth and mic sounds to augment sensory pleasure.
 Technologies for sensory reality and relaxation (e.g., virtual reality for anxiety-related problems [48]) can incorporate ASMR techniques such as eating/drinking sounds or sound-focused scenes to induce sense of presence and relaxing experiences.